aptos-labs/aptos-core/developer-docs-site/docs/tutorials/validator-node/using-docker.md

 1. Install Docker and Docker-Compose, [Aptos CLI](https://github.com/aptos-labs/aptos-core/blob/main/crates/aptos/README.md).

+:::caution Note on Apple M1

-:::caution Docker has only been tested on Linux, Windows, and Intel MacOS.
-If you are on M1 MacOS, use the Aptos-core source approach.
+Docker has only been tested on Linux, Windows, and Intel macOS.
+If you are on M1 macOS, use the Aptos-core source approach.

 :::